apache/gravitino/rfc/rfc-2/Entity-key-encoding-for-kv-store-deprecated.md

   under the License.
 -->

-# RFC-1: Entity Key Encoding design for KV store
+# RFC-1: Entity Key Encoding design for KV store (deprecated)

 | Revision | Owner |  Date |
 | :------- |-------| ------|
 | v0.1     | Qi Yu | 1/8/2023|
 | v0.2     | Qi Yu | 5/9/2023|

+## ⚠️ DEPRECATED

+This document is no longer maintained and may contain outdated information.

+Deprecated on: 2024-11

 ## Background
 Currently, there will be many data to storage, for example,